Raku/ecosystem-unbitrot/template.md

-Module [｢MODULE｣](｢MODULE-URL｣) cannot be installed, perhaps it has some failing tests.
+Module [｢MODULE｣](｢MODULE-URL｣) cannot be installed due to ｢BLIN-MESSAGE｣, perhaps it has some failing tests.

 * Tickets are opened/closed in this repo automatically (though not immediately).